View Featured Offers >>

 Description Possible Causes Recommendation

-I see fluorescent signal from multiple targets in a single channel.
-It is possible that complementary oligos from Imaging Round 1 and Imaging Round 2 were incorrectly combined, amplifying 2 targets within the same channel.
+I see fluorescent signal from multiple biomarkers in a single channel.
+It's possible that complementary oligos from Imaging Round 1 and Imaging Round 2 were incorrectly combined, amplifying 2 biomarkers the same channel.
 Ensure that you do not combine complementary oligos of the same fluorescent channel in the same imaging round.
 Imaging rounds can contain only 1 complementary oligo for each fluorescent channel.

 BOND RX software errors